How to Become a Teacher in Arkansas

 Step 1.
 Get a bachelor's degree from an accredited university.

 Step 2.
 Finish an educator preparation program.
 If you pursue a bachelor's degree in education, the educator preparation program is typically included.
-In Arkansas, prospective teachers must take the Praxis I/PPST (Pre-Professional Skills Test) to get into a teacher prep program.
+In Arkansas, prospective teachers must take the Praxis I Pre Professional Skills Test PPST to get into a teacher prep program.

 Step 3.
 Pass the Arkansas teacher certification tests.
-In addition to the PPST, you'll need to take the Praxis II: Principles of Learning and Teaching exam and a Praxis II test in the subject area you'd like to teach.
+In addition to the PPST, you'll need to take the Praxis II: Principles of Learning and Teaching (PLT) exam and the Praxis II test in the subject area you'd like to teach.

 Step 4.
 Apply for an Arkansas teaching license.
 Once you've met all of the requirements, you can submit an application for Arkansas teacher certification, which involves a background check and fingerprinting.